aashish13/rskj-auto-documentation/README.md

 # rskj-auto-documentation
-This project is part of[RSK Hackathon: Building The Future On Bitcoin]
+This project is part of https://gitcoin.co/hackathon/rsk-hack/onboard

 The goal for this project is to
 - Use open-api / swagger to generate documentation for https://github.com/rsksmart/rskj